FreeRTOS/iot-reference-esp32/UseSecurityFeatures.md

 ```
 idf.py -p PORT flash monitor
 ```
+Replace:
-Replace **PORT** with the serial port to which the ESP32-C3 is connected.
+- **PORT** with the serial port to which the ESP32-C3 is connected.

 **NOTE**: If Flash Encryption was enabled, instead of `flash`, you must use `encrypted-flash` to flash the board AFTER this step i.e. with subsequent flashes.